Backgammon Basics and Gambling Tips

 Bearing off

 You can start removing your checkers from the Backgammon board once they are all in your home board.
-This is known as ‘bearing off’.
+This is ‘bearing off’.
 Your dice roll dictates which checkers you can bear off.– For example, a roll of 4 and 2 will allow you to bear off one checker from the 4 point and one from the 2 point.

 Comments are closed.